TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 <!-- PENDING CONSOLIDATING WITH MY.ALL PERSONAL NOTES; PENDING CONSOLIDATING WITH TELEGRAM ENTREPRENEURSHIP CHAT GROUP IDEAS; CONSIDER PUTTING ON GITHUB/GIST FOR EASIER MODIFICATIONS. -->

 Some of those are collected from personal notes; Others might be unique per this article.
+Anyone is free to take those ideas; Attributions are welcome.

 ## Games